EvgeniyaItkina/from-the-ground-up-bundling/lessons/03-adding-lint/README.md

 - Really nice!
 They use standard import/export and a very simple definition of configuration to do everything the old system did in a complex way ("plugins" and "overrides" and "parserOptions" and others).

-## Note

-- If you're using the VSCode ESLint plugin (and you should!) you have to turn on the FlatConfig check box:
-  - Press `Cmd+,` or `Ctrl+,` to open the settings
-  - Write "flat config" in the search
-  - Check the checkbox of the found option to enable it

 ## 4 Building Frontend ESLint configurations

 - First off, let's make it plain: _all_ frontend apps include both Browser code and Node.js code!